alanbchristie/cylc-docker/README.md

-# A Docker image for Cylc
+# Packer and Docker images for Cylc
-Here we have a very basic container image for [Cylc].
+Docker and Centos images for [Cylc].

 Cylc is a workflow engine for running suites of inter-dependent jobs.
 I'm still learning/evaluating Cylc so hopefully this container image helps you get started with Cylc.
-It contains Cylc `7.7.2`.

 There's also nice introductory Cylc online [tutorial] from the guys behind [Rose].

+Before continuing, make sure you've installed Python 3 or setup a Python 3 virtual environment (from which you can run this stuff) and then install the requirements: -

+    pip install -r requirements.txt

+## Docker Image
+The `docker` directory produces a very basic container image for Cylc.

-## Building the image
+### Building the image
 You should find an image on Docker Hub or you can use `docker` or `docker-compose` to build the image.
 Navigate to the `cylc` directory and run: -